YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 As the differences between YottaDB and other M implementations are more in the area of configuration and systems administration rather than M language features, the former topic is the major thrust of the workshop.

 -------------
-YottaDB/GT.M
+YottaDB
 -------------

-`YottaDB <http://yottadb.com>`_/`FIS GT.M <http://fis-gtm.com>`_ is an implementation of the ISO standard scripting & application development language M, commonly known as MUMPS, developed and released by YottaDB and FIS.
-YottaDB/GT.M is the most widely used M implementation in banking and finance, including several of the largest real time core processing systems that are live at any bank anywhere in the world.
-YottaDB/GT.M is increasingly used in healthcare.
-The implementation of YottaDB/GT.M on the GNU/Linux operating system on industry standard x86_64 architecture and Raspberry Pi hardware is the M implementation used for the FOSS (Free / Open Source Software) stack for `VistA <http://worldvista.org/AboutVistA>`_.
+`YottaDB <http://yottadb.com>`_ is an implementation of the ISO standard scripting & application development language M, commonly known as MUMPS, developed and released by YottaDB LLC.
+The codebase YottaDB is built on is the most widely used M implementation in banking and finance, including several of the largest real time core processing systems that are live at any bank anywhere in the world.
+The codebase is also increasingly used in healthcare.
+The implementation of YottaDB on the GNU/Linux operating system on industry standard x86_64 architecture and Raspberry Pi hardware is the M implementation used for the FOSS (Free / Open Source Software) stack for `VistA <http://worldvista.org/AboutVistA>`_.

-YottaDB/GT.M is architected with the following objectives:
+YottaDB is architected with the following objectives:

 - Without compromise, the robustness, security and integrity of the information entrusted to it.
 -  Open architecture, with easy, standards-based access to the information in the database.
-- Continuity of business – YottaDB/GT.M has unique functionality for the deployment of mission-critical applications that must be available 24 hours a day, 365 days a year, with no down time even for planned events.
+- Continuity of business – YottaDB has unique functionality for the deployment of mission-critical applications that must be available 24 hours a day, 365 days a year, with no down time even for planned events.
 - Throughput, performance and scalability to meet the needs of the largest institutions in the world.

-Free support for YottaDB/GT.M is available from the community on various mailing lists and forums.
+Free support for YottaDB is available from the community on various mailing lists and forums.
 Support for YottaDB with assured service levels is available from YottaDB LLC on a commercial basis.

-YottaDB/GT.M provides:
+YottaDB provides:

 - Full `ACID (Atomic, Consistent, Isolated, Durable) <https://en.wikipedia.org/wiki/ACID>`_ transaction semantics
 - throughput that scales to the needs of enterprise-wide applications
 - unique functionality for creating logical multi-site configurations for mission critical applications that must always be available, including doing upgrades, and upgrades involving changes to the database schema.

-With the exception of Structured System Variable Names (SSVNs), YottaDB/GT.M mostly implements ISO standard M (ISO/IEC 11756:1999), including a full implementation of transaction processing (TP) that provides ACID (Atomic, Consistent, Isolated, Durable) transactions.
+With the exception of Structured System Variable Names (SSVNs), YottaDB mostly implements ISO standard M (ISO/IEC 11756:1999), including a full implementation of transaction processing (TP) that provides ACID (Atomic, Consistent, Isolated, Durable) transactions.
 As with any M implementation, there are extensions.
 IO parameters are implementation specific, as are parameters of the VIEW command, and commands & variables starting with the letter Z.

-Despite the fact that the dialect of M implemented by YottaDB/GT.M shares so much in common with other M implementations, operationally, YottaDB/GT.M is unlike any other M implementation.
+Despite the fact that the dialect of M implemented by YottaDB shares so much in common with other M implementations, operationally, YottaDB is unlike any other M implementation.

-This Acculturation Workshop is largely based on GT.M V6.2-000 and YottaDB r1.10, but any more recent version of YottaDB/GT.M should also work well.
+This Acculturation Workshop is largely based on YottaDB r1.20, but any more recent version of YottaDB should also work well.

 ---------
 Packaging
 ---------

 The exercises are carried out by booting guest virtual machines (also called software appliances) on your host computer.
 Think of a virtual machine as a “computer within a computer”.
 A guest virtual machine can run a different operating system from that of the host computer.
-The host computer might itself run Linux, Windows, OS X, or any other operating system and the guest can run Linux with YottaDB/GT.M as well as other applications.
+The host computer might itself run Linux, Windows, OS X, or any other operating system and the guest can run Linux with YottaDB as well as other applications.
 "Emulation" or "virtualization" software helps you set up a guest system on a host computer.
 On the host computer, the disk images of the Acculturation Workshop guide look like ordinary files in the file system.

 +++++
 Linux